madeofpendletonwool/PinePods/README.md

 - [ ] API documentation (Site Built with Docusaurus)
 - [ ] Small layout Improvements
 - [ ] On top bar cutoff add a search button that opens a search prompt
-- [ ] Add mfa to dynamic settings class
-- [ ] Add new users to dynamic settings class
-- [ ] Add Email settings to dynamic users class
 - [ ] Mass downloading episodes.
 Entire podcast at once (Implemented but I'm working on getting it to display on download page to see status)
 - [ ] Queue currently somewhat broken
 - [ ] Remove local podcasts if podcast is no longer in database - Handle this somehow